abinit/abinit_web/docs/planning.md

 ## Planning of merges
 Note : there is a unique version number (and associated git tag) for the frozen versions, different from the version number for versions “in progress”.
-In the X.Y.Z chain, the “Z” of versions “in progress” is even, and the “Z” of frozen versions is odd
+In the X.Y.Z chain, the “Z” of versions “in progress” is even, and the “Z” of frozen versions is odd.

 ### ABINITv10.5 planning